joelsfoster/gizmo/README.md

 ## Current limitations

 - Reversal actions will always 'market exit' active positions.
 If your order type is 'limit', the reversal will be a limit entry

+## Gizmo UI Setup

+- Configure the /client/public/config.json with the URL to your Bot